SixLabors/docs/articles/fonts/systemfonts.md

 - If predictable output matters, prefer shipping the fonts you need and loading them into a [`FontCollection`](xref:SixLabors.Fonts.FontCollection).

 For file-based loading, see [Loading Fonts and Collections](gettingstarted.md).
 For metadata-only inspection, see [Font Metadata and Inspection](fontmetadata.md).

+### Practical guidance

+- Use `SystemFonts` for host-specific behavior and diagnostics.
+- Use a private `FontCollection` for deterministic rendering.
+- Log `SearchDirectories` when diagnosing missing fonts in containers or CI.
+- Resolve by culture-aware names only when the user-facing font name is localized.